core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * This document defines the usage of the least significant bit "Nonce Flag", 'd', in the second byte of the OSCORE Option containing the OSCORE flag bits 8-15.
 This flag bit is specified in {{iana-cons-flag-bits}}.

    When it is set to 1, the compressed COSE object contains a 'nonce', to be used for the steps defined in {{ssec-derive-ctx}}.
-The 1 byte 'x' following 'kid context' (if any) encodes the length of 'nonce', together with signaling bits that indicate the specific behavior to adopt during the KUDOS execution.
+The 1 byte 'x' following 'kid context' (if any) encodes the size of 'nonce', together with signaling bits that indicate the specific behavior to adopt during the KUDOS execution.
 Specifically, the encoding of 'x' is as follows:

-   * The four least significant bits encode the 'nonce' length in bytes minus 1, namely 'm'.
+   * The four least significant bits encode the 'nonce' size in bytes minus 1, namely 'm'.

    * The fifth least significant bit is the "No Forward Secrecy" 'p' bit.
 The sender peer indicates its wish to run KUDOS in FS mode or in no-FS mode, by setting the 'p' bit to 0 or 1, respectively.
 This makes KUDOS possible to run also for peers that cannot support the FS mode.
 At the same time, two peers MUST run KUDOS in FS mode if they are both capable to, as per {{ssec-derive-ctx}}.
 The execution of KUDOS in no-FS mode is defined in {{no-fs-mode}}.